Reference price

 Here is the cheapest published deal from Energy Locals currently on our database for Tasmania.
 This is a product from a referral partner†.
 These costs are based on a household with an annual electricity usage of 2,947kWh/year for a residential customer on a single rate tariff at a selected postcode in Tasmania, but prices will vary depending on your circumstances.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.

-Purchasing cheaper wholesale energy rates successfully means accurately predicting annual power costs.
-This can be a difficult and confusing process.
+Successfully purchasing cheaper wholesale energy rates means accurately predicting annual energy costs.

-In the case of Amber Electric, it takes a cautious approach in only guaranteeing customers an annual cost equal to the Reference Price, when in reality households could stand to save much more in the right circumstances.
-It all comes down to how well customers engage in the process – and of course, what wholesale prices do.
+It takes a cautious approach in only guaranteeing customers an annual cost equal to the reference price, when in reality households could stand to save much more in the right circumstances.
+It all comes down to how well customers engage in the process – and of course, what wholesale electricity prices do.

 Wholesale electricity prices are technically the cheapest on the energy market, but that doesn’t mean these rates remain the cheapest when sold to customers.
-As mentioned earlier, buying wholesale doesn’t necessarily mean the lowest price, because energy companies usually attach other fees to cover the cost of giving customers access to wholesale prices.
+As mentioned earlier, energy companies usually attach other fees to cover the cost of giving customers access to wholesale prices.

-Given the fluctuating nature of the wholesale energy market, those cheap rates can suddenly skyrocket at a moment’s notice should power supply struggle to meet demand in the market.
-The retailers that sell wholesale energy prices claim to have measures in place to try to mitigate the risk of high spot prices being passed on to customers, but it’s worth keeping in mind the volatile nature of the system.
+Given the fluctuating nature of the wholesale electricity market, those cheap rates can suddenly skyrocket at a moment’s notice should energy supply struggle to meet demand.
+The retailers that sell wholesale electricity prices claim to have measures in place to try to mitigate the risk of high spot prices being passed on to customers, but it’s worth keeping in mind the volatile nature of the system.

-For a wholesale energy plan to work well in the customer’s favour, they will need to make sure to monitor energy prices closely.
-It is also vital that the customer follows their energy retailer’s guidance on when power is affordable and when it’s time to cut back due to high spot prices.
-Given that the wholesale energy retailer will be making money from membership fees rather than through energy usage (as with most normal energy plans), the energy retailer has nothing to gain from seeing customers hit with higher usage rates.
+For a wholesale electricity plan to work well in your favour, you will need to monitor energy prices closely.
+It is also vital that you follow your energy retailer’s guidance on when electricity is affordable and when it’s time to cut back due to high spot prices.
+Given that the wholesale electricity retailer will be making money from membership fees rather than through energy usage (as with most normal energy plans), the energy retailer has nothing to gain from seeing customers hit with higher usage rates.

 How much does 1kWh cost?

-The price charged for electricity per kilowatt hour (kWh) will depend on the state, as well as the electricity distributor which is responsible for delivering energy to homes and businesses via the national grid.
-Unlike energy distributors, an energy retailer is in charge of setting the kWh price that customers pay for electricity, with the average usage rate per kWh typically costing between 19c and 30c.
+The price charged for electricity per kilowatt hour (kWh) will depend on the state, as well as the electricity distributor, which is responsible for delivering energy to homes and businesses via the national electricity grid.
+Unlike energy distributors, an energy retailer is in charge of setting the kWh price that customers pay for electricity.

 Katrina Hasdell